SciRooPlot/SciRooPlot/README.md

 // you can also save the plots as a root macro (.C): plotManager.CreatePlots("myPlotGroup", "", {"myPlot1", "myPlot2"}, "macro");

-// after you specifying a file name you can also save the plots to a .root file plotManager.SetOutputFileName("ResultPlots.root");
+// after specifying a file name you can also save the plots to a .root file plotManager.SetOutputFileName("ResultPlots.root");
 plotManager.CreatePlots("myPlotGroup", "", {"myPlot1", "myPlot2"}, "file");